 - All patients must be classified in one of the racial categories (including "Unreported / refused to report").
 This includes individuals who also consider themselves to be "Hispanic/Latino".
-Patients who self-report race but do not separately identify if Hispanic/Latino are reported on the appropriate race line, column B. - Patients once categorized as "Asian / Pacific Islanders" are now divided on the Race table into three separate categories: - Line 2a.
+Patients who self-report race but do not separately indicate if they are "Hispanic/"Latino" are reported on the appropriate race line, column B. - Patients once categorized as "Asian / Pacific Islanders" are now divided on the Race table into three separate categories: - Line 2a.
 Native Hawaiian Persons having origins in any of the original peoples of Hawaii. - Line 2b.
-Other Pacific Islanders Persons having origins in any of the original peoples of Guam, Samoa, Palau, Truk, or other Pacific Islands in Micronesia, Melanesia or Polynesia. - o Line 2.
+Other Pacific Islanders Persons having origins in any of the original peoples of Guam, Samoa, Palau, Truk, Yap, or other Pacific Islands in Micronesia, Melanesia or Polynesia. - o Line 2.
 "Total Hawaiian / Pacific Islander", must equal lines 2a+2b - Line 1.
 Asian Persons having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam. - "American Indian"/Alaska Native (line 4) includes persons having origins in any of the original peoples of North and South America (including Central America), and who maintain tribal affiliation or community attachment. - "More than one race" (line 6).
 Use this line only if your system captures multiple races (but not a race and an ethnicity) and the patient has chosen two or more races.
-This is usually done with an intake form which lists the races and tells the patient to "check one or more".
+This is usually done with an intake form which lists the races and tells the patient to "check one or more" or "check all that apply".

-Note: Grantees are required to report race and ethnicity for all patients; however, some grantees' patient registration systems are configured to capture data for patients who were asked to report race or ethnicity.
-Grantees who are unable to distinguish a White Hispanic/Latino patient from a Black Hispanic/Latino patient (because their system only asks patients if they are White, Black or Hispanic/Latino), are instructed to report these Hispanic/Latino patients on line 7, column A, as "unreported" race/Hispanic or Latino identity.
+Note: Grantees are required to report race and ethnicity for all patients.
+Some grantees' patient registration systems are configured to capture data for patients who were asked to report race or ethnicity.
+Grantees who are unable to distinguish a White Hispanic/Latino patient from a Black Hispanic/Latino patient (because their system only asks patients if they are White, Black or Hispanic/Latino), are instructed to report these Hispanic/Latino patients on line 7, column A, as "unreported" race but included in the count of those with Hispanic or Latino identity.
+Grantees should take steps to enhance their registration system to permit the capture and reporting of these data in the future.